JunyaQ/Quiz/README.md

 # Quiz

+## Javascript Quiz
+This is a webapge shows multiple chocie questions about javascript.
+When you finish the quiz or the time count down to 0, you can put your inital and your score will be shown on the score page

+## About Javascript Quiz
 WHEN load the page<br/>
 THEN can choose to see the previous score or start the quiz.
 User has 1 mins to do the quiz<br/>
 WHEN start the quiz<br/>